 "I would suggest Regal Rogue Daring Dry Vermouth as a great gift for vodka lovers because it makes for a perfect pairing to a dirty Martini,” says Lex Valles-Armand, the lead bartender at Hampton + Hudson in Atlanta's Inman Park neighborhood.

-This unique vermouth is made with sauvignon blanc grapes from Southern Australia, distilled with a bouquet of native herbs, including anise myrtle, quandong, thyme, olive leaf, gentian and juniper.
+This unique vermouth is made with sauvignon blanc grapes from Southern Australia, which are distilled with a bouquet of native herbs, including anise myrtle, quandong, thyme, olive leaf, gentian and juniper.
 “The herbaceousness of the vermouth along with the salinity works wonders,” says Valles-Armand.
 “If you want to elevate the experience, add blue cheese stuffed olives to the martini."
-While vodka lovers probably love the spirit’s flavors in a Martini, a unique dry vermouth like this makes a case to reverse the specs in a martini, letting the vermouth shine through.
+While many vodka lovers prefer to see that spirit’s flavors front-and-center in their Martini, a unique dry vermouth like this makes a case to go 50/50 or even reverse the specs, letting the vermouth take the starring role.

-While a good vodka will certainly upgrade a Martini, craft olive brine is one of the best-kept secrets to better drinks.
-Created by veteran bartender Eric “ET” Tecosky, Dirty Sue’s olive brine uses olives grown in the south of Spain, that are then brined and double-filtered.
+While a quality vodka will certainly upgrade a Martini, craft olive brine is one of the best-kept secrets to better drinks.
+Created by veteran bartender Eric “ET” Tecosky, Dirty Sue’s olive brine uses olives grown in the south of Spain, which are then brined and double-filtered.

 Read Next: The Best Cocktail Shakers